PhantomInsights/mexican-government-report/README.md

 ### Mentions per State

-If you are on Windows you will require to use `anaconda` which is a `Python` distribution that comes bundled with hundreds of data science oriented libraries.
+If you are on Windows you will require to use `Anaconda` which is a `Python` distribution that comes bundled with hundreds of data science oriented libraries.

-After you install `Anaconda` you will require to install 2 packages, you can do this by running these commands on your CMD/Terminal.
+After you install `Anaconda` you will require to install 2 packages, you can do this by running these commands on your CMD or Terminal.

 ```
 conda install -c conda-forge geopandas